Pretriangulated 2-representations via dg algebra 1-morphisms: Generalities

-The full subcategory of {\bf perfect objects} of $\C\dgmod$ is given by those dg modules whose images in $\D(\C\dgmod)$ are in the idempotent completion of compact semi-free modules.
-The full subcategory of perfect objects yields the subcategory $\D(\C\dgmod)^{\comp}$ of compact objects in $\D(\C\dgmod)$ \cite[Corollary~3.7]{Ke}.
+The full subcategory of \textbf{perfect objects} of $\C\dgmod$ is given by those dg modules whose images in $\DD(\C\dgmod)$ are in the idempotent completion of compact semi-free modules.
+The full subcategory of perfect objects yields the subcategory $\DD(\C\dgmod)^{\comp}$ of compact objects in $\DD(\C\dgmod)$ \cite[Corollary~3.7]{Ke}.

 The following well-known result justifies that we will mostly be working with $\K(\ov{\C})$ as a model for the compact derived category of dg modules over $\C$.

-\begin{proposition} The functor $\K(\ov{\C})^\circ\hookrightarrow \D(\C\dgmod)^{\comp}$ forms part of an equivalence of triangulated categories. \end{proposition} \begin{proof} By \cite[Corollary 3.7]{Ke}, every compact object in $\D(\C\dgmod)$ is a direct summand of an object in the image of $\K(\ov{\C})$ in the derived category.
-As the derived category is idempotent complete \cite[Proposition~3.2]{BN}, this implies that the idempotent completion $\K(\ov{\C})^\circ$ (see \cite{BS}) admits a triangle functor into $\D(\C\dgmod)^\comp$.
-This functor is fully faithful by \cite[Section~3.2]{Ke} and hence gives an equivalence of categories. \end{proof} Let $F\colon \C\to \D$ be a dg functor and recall the adjoint dg functors
+\begin{proposition} The functor $\K(\ov{\C})^\circ\hookrightarrow \DD(\C\dgmod)^{\comp}$ forms part of an equivalence of triangulated categories. \end{proposition} \begin{proof} By \cite[Corollary 3.7]{Ke}, every compact object in $\DD(\C\dgmod)$ is a direct summand of an object in the image of $\K(\ov{\C})$ in the derived category.
+As the derived category is idempotent complete \cite[Proposition~3.2]{BN}, this implies that the idempotent completion $\K(\ov{\C})^\circ$ (see \cite{BS}) admits a triangle functor into $\DD(\C\dgmod)^\comp$.
+This functor is fully faithful by \cite[Section~3.2]{Ke} and hence gives an equivalence of categories. \end{proof}

+We remark that the image of $\K(\vv{\C})$ in $\DD(\C\dgmod)$ does not usually consist of compact objects in the latter.
+In particular, this already fails for finite-dimensional algebras with zero differential and infinite global dimension.
+Nevertheless, one can consider $\K(\vv{\C})$, as the bounded homotopy category of compact objects in $\C\dgmod$, which motivates the following lemma.